Discover full performances, orginal work and rare archive on The Space. See more

 Tongue Fu Flicks showcases spontaneous live perfomances fusing spoken word, improvised music and film.
 See more

-The Space was conceived and developed as a live, free, and on-demand service through which audiences could access a wide range of arts digitally and, in particular, the London 2012 Festival and Cultural Olympiad.
+The Space began as a pilot digital arts service and commissioning programme launched in May 2012 by the Arts Council in partnership with the BBC.
+It was conceived and developed as a live, free, and on-demand service through which audiences could access a wide range of arts digitally and, in particular, the London 2012 Festival and Cultural Olympiad.

 Browse the links below to find out the key findings from the evaluation summary, specific projects and latest videos.